latheefp/itrunbook/Readme.md

 you can create DB user like below (select IP/range based on your environment )

-CREAET  USER 'itrunbook'@'10.%' IDENTIFIED BY 'yourxpass';
+CREATE  USER 'itrunbook'@'10.%' IDENTIFIED BY 'yourxpass';

 GRANT ALL PRIVILEGES ON itrunbook.* TO 'itrunbook'@'10.%';
 FLUSH PRIVILEGES;